 Porcelain vs ceramic – what's the difference?

 Porcelain is sometimes referred to as ceramic as the materials are very similar, which can be confusing.
-While they may look almost identical, the main variation is that they are produced using a slightly different manufacturing process.
+While they may look almost identical, the main difference is that they are produced using a slightly different manufacturing process.
 Both are made using natural clay.
 Porcelain has finely ground sand added, so it is denser and less porous than ceramic.
 Porcelain also is hardwearing and suited for areas of heavy traffic, such as hallways and kitchens, and both indoor and outdoor use.
 Ceramic is softer and better suited to interior, low traffic areas.

 Removing inwardly opening doors will make the job easier, and bear in mind that tiling may raise the floor level so you might need to plane the bottom of any doors before you rehang them.
 It is also a good idea to apply a coat of grout sealer to prevent dirt, stains and water from penetrating it and causing it to discolour.

-Where can you lay ceramic or porcelain?
+Where can you lay ceramic or porcelain tiles?

-Ceramic or porcelain floor tiles can be laid anywhere, and porcelain tiles can even be used outside.
+Ceramic or porcelain floor tiles can be laid anywhere inside, and porcelain tiles can even be used outside.
 It is definitely worth considering installing underfloor heating as tiles can be cold to walk on, so in the case of rooms such as living rooms, dining rooms and bedrooms, it will really make a difference.

 Vacuum or sweep a tiled floor regularly to keep it in pristine condition, as dirt, grit and sand will dull a glazed surface.
 Clean regularly with mild detergent and water using a chamois-style mop rather than a sponge, which can push dirty water into grout lines, making them harder to clean.